 Please note that custom domains cannot contain 'selz.com' ie: mystoreselz.com

-If you or your buyers are having trouble viewing your Selz store or receive an error message – this could be due to the following reasons:
+If you or your buyers are having trouble viewing your Selz store or receive an error message after going through the above steps - this could be due to the following reasons:

 - Old browser